-As of June 30, 2013 and 2012, the District had \$10,434,292, and \$2,912,048, respectively, of deposits with financial institutions recorded on the financial statements.
-The Dodd-Frank legislation, passed in July 2010, which essentially provided unlimited Federal Depository Insurance Corporation (FDIC) insurance on deposits in non-interest bearing accounts, expired on December 31, 2012.
+As of June 30, 2014 and 2013, the District had \$20,501,916, and \$10,434,292, respectively, of deposits with financial institutions recorded on the financial statements.
 Additionally, the District is required to hold certain capital fund amounts in interest bearing accounts.
-These balances are in excess of the \$250,000 FDIC limit, however due to California State Law, the excess balances must be collateralized with pledged securities by the financial institutions holding the District's deposits.
+These balances are in excess of the \$250,000 FDIC limit, however due to California State Law, the excess balances are collateralized with pledged securities by the financial institutions holding the District's deposits.